Khaleda Zia

-Following her government's term end in 2006, the scheduled January 2007 elections were delayed due to political violence and in-fighting, resulting in a bloodless military takeover of the caretaker government.
-During its interim rule, it charged Zia and her two sons with corruption.
+Following the end of her government's term in 2006, the scheduled January 2007 elections were delayed due to political violence and instability, resulting in a bloodless military-backed takeover.
+The military-backed caretaker government charged Zia and her two sons with corruption.
+In 2018, Zia was sentenced to a total of 17 years in prison for the Zia Orphanage Trust corruption case and the Zia Charitable Trust corruption case in 2018.